Play Therapy (MA)

-The course is run on a part-time basis over 3 years.
+The course is run on a part-time basis, Saturdays (with occasional Friday evenings), over 3 years.

 The course has 90 credits and will be delivered as follows;

 - Years 1 and 2 (60 credits) will include a clinical training in Play Therapy.
 Students will study modules which will be experiential and theoretical.
 They will undertake placements in both years and will require external supervision from approved supervisors.

 No. of weeks per annum: 26